 Master of Science in Nursing

 Cox College is proud to offer a Master of Science in Nursing program with two tracks: Family Nurse Practitioner and Nurse Educator.
+The Nursing Philosophy at Cox College encompasses all nursing programs including those at the graduate level.

 - Submit Cox College Graduate application